-Garnet is known as the stone of passionate devotion.
-This can be devotion for family, friends, yourself, and your purpose in life.
-It represents a light heart, lasting affections, and unending loyalty.
+Garnet is the stone of passionate devotion.
+This can be devotion to family, friends, yourself, and your purpose in life.
+It represents a light heart, lasting affection, and unending loyalty.

-It’s believed to stimulate the senses and increase physical vitality and stamina.
-Garnet also has the ability to attract good luck in business ventures.
+It stimulates the senses and increases physical vitality and stamina.
+Garnet also can attract good luck in business ventures.

-Garnets are found in abundance in the USA, Myanmar, South Africa, Brazil, Argentina, Australia, Switzerland, Tanzania, and Scotland.
+Garnets are abundant in the USA, Myanmar, South Africa, Brazil, Argentina, Australia, Switzerland, Tanzania, and Scotland.